Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Holographic isoTNS

 \subsection{IsoTNS in 2D quantum systems}

 ~ Tensor network representations can be extended naturally to higher dimensions.
-In 2D, MPS is naturally generalized to projected entangled‑pair states (PEPS)~\cite{Verstraete:2004}.
+In 2D, MPS is generalized to projected entangled-pair states (PEPS)~\cite{Verstraete:2004}.
 As depicted in Fig.~\ref{fig1}d, a PEPS consists of tensors arranged on a 2D lattice (here a square lattice), where each tensor possesses one physical leg and four virtual legs connecting to its neighbors~\cite{Verstraete:2004,Verstraete:PRL;2006}.
-A key distinction from MPS is the fact that PEPS cannot in general be brought into an isometric form without error, a consequence of the closed loops inherent in higher-dimensional tensor networks.
-Notoriously, the cost of an exact contraction in PEPS increases exponentially with system size, meaning that the exact calculation of even local expectation values is generally intractable~\cite{Verstraete:2004,Verstraete:PRL;2006,Schuch:PRL:2007,Itai:SIAM:2010}.
+A key distinction from MPS is that, in general, a PEPS cannot be brought into an exact isometric form.
+This is due to the presence of closed loops in higher-dimensional tensor networks, which obstruct the loop-free gauge fixing available in 1D.
+In other words, the isometric form is no longer a gauge choice.
+Note that without such an isometric form, the cost of an exact contraction in PEPS increases exponentially with system size, meaning that the exact calculation of even local expectation values is generally intractable~\cite{Verstraete:2004,Verstraete:PRL;2006,Schuch:PRL:2007,Itai:SIAM:2010}.